 The Company is principally engaged in a single business segment, viz.
 "Oilfield services".

 Note 19: Events occurring after the reporting period

-No adjusting or significant non-adjusting events have occurred between 31 March 2020 and the date of authorisation of these financial statements.
+No adjusting or non-adjusting events have occurred between March 31, 2021 and the date of authorisation of these financial statements.